gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Drops a few hints about Special Leaf
 -   Gumption intercepts Maddy on her way out (he was hiding in the rafters)
 -   Their conversation is cut short by Sindy accidentally triggering Blazes' fireball tech

+### Chapter 4: Departure (Gumption's PoV / day 2-3)

+-   Goals:
+    -   Get the protagonists on the road
+    -   Build the relationship between Gumption and Maddy
+    -   And the relationship between Gumption and Dockety
+    -   Show Gumption's resourcefulness (quiet competence)
+-   Chapter opens with Gumption observing tearful family discussion at the Roo house
+    -   Sindy didn't mean to show her powers
+    -   Now she has to be taken for testing in Sandy Bend (Operators' rules and the mayor agrees)
+    -   Stage will be back this evening, Sindy is to be on it tomorrow morning
+-   Gumption visits Bots' End again
+    -   Helps clean Crusher
+    -   Talks to Dockety, who suggests Gumption enrol in mechanics' school in Sandy Bend
+    -   See Gumption's self-doubt
+    -   But the suggestion gives him an idea
+    -   Gets some gear from Dockety (unspecified, but will become clear later)
+-   Maddy leaves Sindy a note
+-   He and Maddy sneak into the barn
+    -   She and Gumption stow away with the mail
+    -   Conversation in the dark

+### Chapter 5: Rolling (Maddy's PoV / day 3)

+-   Goals:
+    -   Get the protagonists into danger
+    -   First hints that the Operators are not what they seem
+-   Maddy and Gumption wake to the sound of anguish
+    -   Mama Roo doesn't want Sindy to go
+    -   Sindy wants her sister
+    -   Thoughtful rewriting her letter (flirting with Miz Nabbles)
+-   Passengers:
+    -   The stage itself (simple-minded hauler: comment on how no one knows how to make or repair bots' brains any more)
+    -   Special Blazes, Thoughtful, and Bee Six Vee
+    -   Able (a bit nervous about the stage being so crowded)
+    -   Special Leaf and Sindy
+    -   Dockety
+    -   The stowaways
+-   Half a day to get to the Observatory
+    -   The Mire on one side
+    -   Dry concrete plain on the other (former launch site, but nobody remembers that)
+    -   And Heck in the distance (still and foreboding)
+-   Maddy and Gumption are discovered
+    -   Clear that Blazes knew they were there all along
+    -   Using them as an excuse to send Dockety (and Able) back
+-   Argument interrupted by flying attack